-- The oral cholera vaccination campaign was officially launched on 16 March 2023. - Some54,538 people have been vaccinated both in the POC and Malakal town with a coverage of 82 % achieved so far. - WHO submitted a new request of 200,000 doses of OCV to the International Coordination Group (ICG) for additional oral cholera vaccines.
+- The oral cholera vaccination campaign was officially launched on 16 March 2023. - Some 54,538 people have been vaccinated both in the POC and Malakal town with a coverage of 82 % achieved so far. - WHO submitted a new request for 200,000 doses of OCV to the International Coordination Group (ICG) for additional oral cholera vaccines.